 - Give students a another short word problem: Sam got $185 for his birthday and Sarah got $149.
 Who got more money for their birthday?

-- Plot each number on the number line.
+- Place each number on the number line.
 You can make a star or dot where each number should go on the number line.

-- Tell your students to check which number is closer to 100, or closer to the left, because 100 is the smallest number on this line plot.
+- Tell your students to check which number is closer to 100, or closer to the left, because 100 is the smallest number on this number line.

 - Ask your students who got less money for their birthday?
 Have them explain.